 Strawberry Taffy, Boysenberry Taffy and Blueberry Taffy have large bell shaped blooms in three stunning bicolours.
 All three are easy to grow in well-drained soil and are drought and humidity tolerant.
 Plant them in well-drained soil and take care not to mulch over the crowns.

 For a romantic effect, plant Taffy penstemons in bold clumps with old-fashioned roses.
 Or combine them in a border with other perennials, such as Echinacea, Scabiosa and daisies.
 They’re also fantastic with grasses, for that prairie wildflower look.

-Snowy white Shasta daisies, with their sparkling simplicity and long stems for picking, are the quintessential cottage garden plant.
+Snowy white Shasta daisies (Leucanthemum), with their sparkling simplicity and long stems for picking, are the quintessential cottage garden plant.
 But there is nothing old fashioned about new ‘Paladin’.
 These super-sized daisies sport a thick ruffle of white petals, layered around a central bright yellow eye.
 By early summer the plant becomes smothered in flower, creating a beautiful ‘light and bright’ effect for the garden right through till autumn.
 The long flowering period makes ‘Paladin’ a good choice for mass planting, or grouping with other perennials.
 At only 40cm tall (60cm with flowers) and 50cm wide, neatly compact 'Paladin' also grows well in containers.

 Unlike some shasta daisies, Leucanthemum x superbum ‘Paladin’ has virtually no unpleasant scent - good news for those who want to fill vases for indoors!

 Paladin loves full sun and well-drained soil, ideally one that’s not too rich, for neat compact growth.
 Avoid over-feeding plants in the garden but feed plants in pots with slow release fertiliser.